Clean Energy Capitalist Shares Vision of a Green America

 About Steve Melink

-Steve Melink is founder and CEO of Melink Corporation, a Cincinnati-based company providing energy efficiency and renewable energy solutions for commercial building owners.
-With more than 30 years of experience, Steve is on the forefront of the Zero-Energy Building movement.
-Melink’s customers include customers include some of the largest corporations and organizations in the world, including top U.S. universities.
+Steve Melink is founder and CEO of Melink Corporation.
+This Cincinnati-based company provides energy efficiency and renewable energy solutions for commercial building owners.
+With more than 30 years of experience, Steve is now on the forefront of the Zero-Energy Building movement.
+Melink’s customers include some of the largest corporations and organizations in the world, including top U.S. universities.

 About ForbesBooks